 So, it may seem fair to assign each item a value and then divide.
 However, in practice this can be more cumbersome than it’s worth.
 Here are some alternatives.

-Reasonable Ways to Divide
+Other Reasonable Ways to Divide

 Often, when spouses understand how little household goods are worth this can defuse these disputes.
 In that context, here are some useful methods to resolve personal property disputes:

 “What’s Fair?”
 In this case, the couple can each make a list of what he or she wants.
 The departing spouse can make a list of the items he or she wants to take.
 Each uses whatever criteria each spouse values.
-It can be based on ballpark values, how much each likes the property, or any other criteria.
+It can be based on ballpark values, how much each likes the property, sentimental value, or any other criteria.
 Both spouses may get what’s most important to him or her.